DanCarl857/web-developer-hiring-project/DOCUMENTATION.md

 * Increase test coverage
 * Setup CI/CD pipelines
 * Improve error reporting and handling in both the webapp and API
-* Make use of async/await in server code to make things a bit cleaner.
 * Work on data validation

 ## Demo